anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 ---
-title: Shooting Star Candlestick Pattern- Everthing you need to know
+title: Shooting Star Candlestick Pattern - Everthing you need to know
 author: Hatim
 published: true
 date: 2021-07-01
 description: A shooting star is a candlestick with a long upper shadow, little or no lower shadow, and a little true body.
 It appears after a period of upward movement.
 The distance between the high price and the opening price must be more than twice the size of the shooting star's body.
 category: crypto
 thumbnail: ../../../images/m-b-m-ZzOa5G8hSPI-unsplash.jpg
-keywords: shooting,star,price,technical,analysis,candlestick,shadown,body,trading,pattern,traders,shadow,upper,lower,bottom,top,reversal,price,period,day,bearish,high,close,volume,sell,buy,formation
+keywords: shooting,star,candlestick,pattern,candle
 ---

-# Shooting Star Candlestick Pattern- Everthing you need to know
+# Shooting Star Candlestick Pattern

 When you hear the term "Shooting Star," what is the first thing that springs to mind?